- Splunk Enterprise and virtual machines

 Windows operating systems

-The table below lists the Windows computing platforms that Splunk is available for.
+The table lists the Windows computing platforms that Splunk Enterprise is available for.

-*** This version of Splunk is supported but is not recommended on this platform and architecture.
+*** This version of Splunk Enterprise is supported but is not recommended on this platform and architecture.

 Operating system notes and additional information

-Certain parts of Splunk on Windows require elevated user permissions to function properly.
-For additional information about what is required, read the following topics:
+Certain parts of Splunk Enterprise on Windows require elevated user permissions to function properly.
+For information about what is required, see the following topics:

 - "Splunk architecture and processes" in this manual.